cloudprivacylabs/layeredschemas.org/content/docs/overview.md

 information.

 Layered schemas use an open-ended schema language to describe data.
-The above schema can be written as:
+Using JSON-LD, the above schema can be written as:

 ```
 {